The deadline for applications to be received in the Faculty of Graduate Studies, complete with all supporting documentation, is:

 Deadline dates for thesis submission are published in the current University of Manitoba Graduate Calendar.

 Each student must consult with his/her advisor to determine the date of oral defense and ensure adequate time for the readers.
-The Department of English, Film, and Theatre Graduate Program Assistant should be advised as soon as possible of possible defense dates.
+The Department of English, Theatre, Film and Media Graduate Program Assistant should be advised as soon as possible of possible defense dates.

-In addition to the digital submission of an MA thesis on MSpace, the candidate must submit two bound copies to the Department of English, Film, and Theatre (instructions on binding format to be obtained from the Department of English, Film, and Theatre Graduate Office).
+In addition to the digital submission of an MA thesis on MSpace, the candidate must submit two bound copies to the Department of English, Theatre, Film and Media (instructions on binding format to be obtained from the department Graduate Office).
 Students convocating in October do not need to re-register; all others must register in GRAD 7000 Master's Thesis in September for any later convocation after the first year of registration.

 The maximum time allowed for the completion of the MA requirements is four years.